tutek1/DTLabs/07_Animation&Physics/lab07.md

 Since the last template, I have added and changed quite a few things in our game.

 ### 2D Puzzle
-Quite a large addition is the 2D puzzle section.
+Quite a significant addition is the 2D puzzle section.
 It works similarly to the **platforming section** except you use the mouse to play it.
 You can take a look at the code and node setup if you are interested in how games that are controlled with a mouse work.

 ![](img/Puzzle2D.png)

 ### Player Stats
 Some player parameters (`speed`, `jump_force`, `health`, `can_double_jump`, etc.) will change during gameplay through the upgrade system.
-To easily handle changes, saving, and loading of these parameters, I created a `Resource` class called **PlayerStats** that has all of these parameters.
+To efficiently handle changes, saving, and loading of these parameters, I created a `Resource` class called **PlayerStats** that has all of these parameters.
 This way, the stats of the player can be changed on the go.

 > aside negative
-> Some parameters, that do not change (`rotation_speed`, `gravity`, `acceleration`, etc.), are still present as `@export` parameters of the player class.
+> Some parameters that do not change (`rotation_speed`, `gravity`, `acceleration`, etc.) are still present as `@export` parameters of the player class.

 ### Player, Broken pin, Cylinder, and Cube models
 I made the model for the **Player** in **MagicaVoxel** and then rigged, weight-painted, and animated the model in **Blender**.
 We will use the model in the first part of the codelab, focusing on animation.